amosokech/Portfolio-Construction-Analysis-with-Python/Introduction to portfolio construction with python/notebooks_and_codem01_v02/nb/README.md

-# Vijay's Notebooks and EDHEC Risk Kit Code
+# Amos Notebooks and EDHEC Risk Kit Code
 (c) Amos Okech 2020

 Here are my Notebooks and Code files I did as an assignment for the EDHEC/Coursera course for you to use as a reference.